-Using oil instead of butter in your cooking can help to cut down the level of bad cholesterol in your diet.
-Bad cholesterol, or low-density lipoprotein (LDL) cholesterol, contributes to plaque that clogs arteries, leading to possible heart issues.
+Using oil instead of butter in your cooking can help to cut down the amount of saturated fat in your diet.
+Saturated fat contributes to plaque that clogs arteries, leading to possible heart issues.

-Amy Ornelas, registered dietitian at Sharp Memorial Laurel Amtower Cancer Institute and Neuro-Oncology Center, shares her top four must-have cooking oils to keep in your pantry.
+Angelea Bruce, registered dietitian at Sharp Memorial Laurel Amtower Cancer Institute and Neuro-Oncology Center, shares her top four must-have cooking oils to keep in your pantry.

 1. Extra-virgin olive oil

 Used for sautéing, salad dressings and finishing oil.

-“The thing to remember with olive oil is that the smoking point is low so it is best used without heat in things like salad dressings,” says Ornelas who loves to try olive oils infused with garlic or herbs for extra flavor.
+“The smoking point of olive oil is low so it is best used without heat in things like salad dressings,” says Bruce who loves to try olive oils infused with garlic or herbs for extra flavor.
 "But recent studies show the smoke point is higher than originally thought, so using it for frying maintains many of its heart health properties."

-Extra-virgin olive oil — also known as EVOO — is a great source of monounsaturated fats and is high in antioxidants called polyphenols that have been linked to heart health.
+Extra-virgin olive oil — also known as EVOO — is a great source of monounsaturated fats and a good source of antioxidants called polyphenols that have been linked to heart health.

 2. Canola oil